 Part of San Antonio Recovery Center’s philosophy is ensuring staff offers around-the-clock compassion and care.
 San Antonio Recovery Center is fully licensed with all Texas Department of State Health Services standards and understands that successful recovery takes community-driven efforts.
 Additionally, your privacy is especially important to our staff.
 The addictions our facility treats include:

 The best time to begin working towards sobriety is now.
 There’s no reason to continue letting addiction control your life.
-Call 866-957-7885 now to start breaking free from your addiction.
+Contact San Antonio Recovery Center online or call 866.957.7885 today.